 Here are some of the most common conditions hand surgery can correct:

 A condition caused by pressure to the median nerve within the wrist, or carpal tunnel.
-You might feel pain, a tingling sensation, numbness of the fingers, weakness or aching.
-Carpal tunnel syndrome is associated with multiple conditions including: repetitive motion or overuse, fluid retention during pregnancy, injury to the nerve in the carpal tunnel or rheumatoid arthritis.
+You might feel pain, a tingling sensation, numbness of the fingers, weakness, or aching.
+Carpal tunnel syndrome is associated with multiple conditions including repetitive motion or overuse, fluid retention during pregnancy, injury to the nerve in the carpal tunnel, or rheumatoid arthritis.

 A disabling disease that can cause severe inflammation in any joint of the body.
-In the hand, it can deform fingers, cause pain and impair movement.
+In the hand, it can deform fingers, cause pain, and impair movement.

 This is a disabling hand disorder in which thick, scar-like tissue forms within the palm and may extend into the fingers.
 It can cause restricted movement and bend your fingers into abnormal positions.

-The medical term for trigger finger is stenosing tenosynovitis.
+The medical term for the trigger finger is stenosing tenosynovitis.
 It may also be called “trigger thumb” if your thumb is involved.
 The tendons that bend your fingers glide using pulleys, which hold tendons close to finger bones.
 When the pulley becomes too thick, the tendon can no longer glide easily as it’s supposed to.
-Trigger fingers are more common with conditions such as rheumatoid arthritis, gout and diabetes.
-Repetitive motions and strong gripping actions may also lead to this condition but, in most cases, the cause of trigger finger is unknown.
+Trigger fingers are more common with conditions such as rheumatoid arthritis, gout, and diabetes.
+Repetitive motions and strong gripping actions may also lead to this condition but, in most cases, the cause of the trigger finger is unknown.

 Hand surgery encompasses surgical and non-surgical treatment of conditions in the hand or upper extremity, including injury and infection.
-Dr. Kressel actively sees and treats patients with acute, congenital and acquired hand conditions and injuries.
+Dr. Kressel actively sees and treats patients with acute, congenital, and acquired hand conditions and injuries.
 Hand injuries often occur after regular hours and he can meet patients of any age either in his office or the hospital emergency room.
 He recommends hand surgery for: